HMS Blencathra

 HMS Blencathra (L24) was a Hunt-class destroyer of the Royal Navy in commission from 1940 to 1948.
 She was a member of the first subgroup of the class, and saw service through most of World War II.

 Construction and commissioning

 Blencathra was ordered under the 1939 War Emergency Build Programme from Cammell Laird, Birkenhead, on 4 September 1939.
 She was laid down as Job Number V1048 on 11 or 18 November 1939 and launched on 6 August 1940.
-She was completed on 14 December 1940 and immediately commissioned, under the command of Commander Hugh Waters Shelley Browning, RN.
+She was completed on 14 December 1940 and immediately commissioned.

 Service history

 Home waters, 1941-1943

 Upon commissioning, Blencathra immediately began acceptance trials, followed by work-ups.
 With these completed, she reported for duty in January 1941 with the 1st Destroyer Flotilla, based at Portsmouth, to perform patrol and convoy defence duty in the English Channel.
 On 12 May 1941, she joined her sister ship Berkeley in escorting the heavy cruiser Berwick from Portsmouth to Rosyth, Scotland, where Berwick was to complete repairs, then returned to her routine duties.
 In March 1942, she was "adopted" by the community of Keswick, then in Cumberland, as the result of a successful Warship Week national savings campaign.
 On 14 March 1942, she took part in an unsuccessful attempt to intercept the German merchant raider Michel before Michel could break out into the North Atlantic Ocean, and suffered damage when Michel fired on her.
 On 18 June 1942, German aircraft damaged her with cannon fire and near misses by bombs when the convoy she was escorting in the English Channel came under air attack.

 In the second half of 1942, Blencathra was transferred to the 21st Destroyer Flotilla – to which her sister ships Cattistock, Cottesmore, Fernie, Garth, Holderness, Mendip, Meynell, and Pytchley also were assigned – based at Sheerness, for duty escorting convoys between the Thames Estuary and the Forth Estuary.
 While she was escorting Convoy FS 1074 on 28 March 1943 German E-boats attacked, but the destroyer Warwick drove them off.